mrlynn/getting-mean/workshop/ticket0.md

 ## Structure

-The workshop was created using a series of markdown files delivered via the repository [Getting MEAN](http://github.com/mrlynn/getting-mean).
+The workshop was created using a series of markdown files delivered via the repository [Getting MEAN](http://github.com/mrlynn/getting-mean) - each is called a `ticket`.
+Each `ticket` will guide you through the process of several tasks associated with tackling the MEAN Stack.
 This repository should be cloned prior to beginning work on the various tickets and tasks.
 For help on cloning the repository, see [Cloning a Github Repository](https://help.github.com/articles/cloning-a-repository/)

 To review the tasks and tickets, drill into the `workshop` directory off of the main repository.
 It is strongly suggested that you clone the repository and do your investigation on your local development environment.